econtigliani/Chess/README.md

 ## How to run
 Two steps:
-* First create a authentoken.txt with your authtoken.
+* First create a authtoken.txt with your authtoken.
 * Second run with:
     ```
     npm start.